top of page

 • 2 min read

-Wild Women Hawai‘i occasionally collaborates with local practitioners whose work aligns with our space and purpose.
-Sound healing is one of those offerings.
+Wild Women Hawai‘i occasionally collaborates with local practitioners whose work deeply aligns with our space and purpose.
+Sound healing is one of those gentle offerings.
+Together, the resonance of sound, the glow of candlelight, and the physical presence of women support each participant's individual journey, creating a shared sense of calm and a quiet, authentic sisterhood.

 All images shown are of the actual studio during sound healing hours, from sunset through full darkness.
 Beeswax candles are placed safely out of the way.

-The Power of Women’s Presence
+The Power of Women’s Presence & Co-Regulation

-Psychological and Emotional Benefits
+Somatic and Emotional Benefits

 In Somatic Terms